Inspiravetion/Capsule.js/README.md

 * Parameters :
   * propStr : The name of the property being added
   * value : The value to set ```this[propStr]``` to
+  * singleton : A boolean signifying if all callbacks should get the same copy of the new value that the reactive property is changed to or if they should all get their own copies.
+Defaults to false (each gets its own copy).
 * Caveats : Only emits event when actual property is changed (changing reactiveObject.property will not emit events listening on reactiveObject)